Locations:

 Monocytes

 Monocytes are a type of white blood cell in your immune system.
-Monocytes turn into macrophage or dendritic cells when an invading germ or bacteria enters your body.
+Monocytes turn into macrophage or dendritic cells when a germ enters your body.
 The cells either kill the invader or alert other blood cells to help destroy it and prevent infection.
+High or low monocyte counts may be a sign of a condition that a healthcare provider needs to diagnose.

 Overview